 Some of the options available for working on your time are low paying but there are many others that can pay fairly well.
-Writing from home is a perfect example!
-I decided to make a list today of lots of different types of jobs you can usually do from home that allow you to work anytime.
-I’ve left off stuff like paid surveys, product testing, and other things that can’t really be considered jobs.
+Writing from home is a perfect example.

-- Data Entry –With the exception of Virtual Bee, most of these companies rarely hire.
+- Data Entry –With the exception of The Smart Crowd, most of these companies rarely hire.
 However, you can often find data entry work available on short task and freelancer sites.

 - Editing Work – Very flexible, similar to freelance writing as far as working on your own schedule.

-- Freelancer Sites – Places like ODesk and Elance have a variety of work available in countless categories.
+- Freelancer Sites – For example, Upwork has a variety of work available in countless categories.
 Some of this work may be very flexible.